exfinen/complex-mod-generator/README.md

 # karabiner-layered-mapper
-Generates a [Karabiner-Elements](https://karabiner-elements.pqrs.org/) complex modification rule JSON from a rule definition file.
+Generates a [Karabiner-Elements](https://karabiner-elements.pqrs.org/) complex modification rule JSON from a simple rule definition file with support for layers.

 ## Definition file
 The definition file format supports virtual layer keys and shift keys, enabling layer-based key mapping commonly used in custom keyboards.